flotools/flotools/README.md

 #### Flo Mouse

 The Flo Mouse group is global, so these commands will work system-wide when the group is turned on.
-Note that both the Flo Mouse and Flo Num Pad Macro Groups are no longer automatically installed with Flo Tools, and must be downloaded separately.

 * Activate Flo Mouse: Command+Slash
 * Option-Click:	Option+` (accent)